Rachmaninov: Piano Concerto No. 3 in D minor, Op. 30, III

 Ms. Zilberstein has also made numerous recordings for Deutsche Grammophon; these include the Rachmaninoff Concerti Nos.
 2 and 3 with Claudio Abbado and the Berlin Philharmonic, the Grieg Concerto with Neeme Järvi and the Göteborg Symphony, as well as solo works of Rachmaninoff, Shostakovich, Mussorgsky, Liszt, Schubert, Brahms, Debussy, Ravel, and Chopin.
-On her latest recording, released in 2014 on the Oehms label, Ms. Zilberstein is featured with the Gürzenich Orchestera under Dmitri Kitaenko, playing Tchaikovsky’s Piano Concerto No. 3.
+On her latest recording, released in 2014 on the Oehms label, Ms. Zilberstein is featured with the Gürzenich Orchestra/Cologne under Dmitri Kitajenko, playing Tchaikovsky’s Piano Concerto No. 3.